Getting Started with Managed Phishing Response

 6. Click Add Action, then scroll down and select Send Email.

-7. Add your email details for alerts to your security team using interpolation variables.
+7. Add your email details for alerts to your security team.
 For example:

 8. Click the Template dropdown and select Reported Phish Summary.